parabolic/ecs_agent_updater/README.md

-# Slack notifier for aws lambda
+# Slack notifier for outdated versions of ecs agent on AWS.

 This is a projects that lets you check for outdated ecs agents in AWS with using lambda.
 Currently it only supports reporting to slack.